edensalt/edensalt/README.md

 ### Welcome!
 Thanks for stopping by 👋

 Below, you'll find a bit of info about me.
-Feel free to scroll further and check out my public repos, most of which are demonstrates of the skills I've built through <a href="https://www.theodinproject.com/">the Odin Project</a>.
+Feel free to scroll further and check out my public repos, most of which are demonstrations of the skills I've built through <a href="https://www.theodinproject.com/">the Odin Project</a>.

 ## About me